basuabhirup/basuabhirup/README.md

 ### I'm Abhirup, a passionate programmer & front-end developer.
 <!--
    -->
-  :boy: I’m a freelance web developer working for startups and small to medium-sized enterprises.
+  :boy: I’m a freelance web developer working for startups and small to medium-sized businesses.
   :sparkles: I'm experienced in building customisable, interactive, user-friendly, responsive websites & landing pages.
   :hand: I can build from scratch full-fledged functional websites for your business or personal requirements.
   :zap: I'm upgrading my skill-set constantly to serve you better & presently working on becoming a Full Stack (MERN) developer.